jteijema/EU-Alternative/README.md

 See [EU-Alternative.readthedocs.io](https://eu-alternative.readthedocs.io/en/latest/) for the latest build.

 ## Contribute
 Do you have a European based solution to add to the site, or do you want to contribute in another way?
-The best way to get in touch with the team is to use the GitHub repository.
+The best way to get in touch is to use the GitHub repository.

 Simply create a new issue or pull request to the development branch with your contribution, and it’ll get reviewed for the website.